ArweaveTeam/arweave/README.md

 This repository holds the Archain server prototype, as well as the App Developer Toolkit (ADT) and the Archain testing framework, TNT/NO-VLNS.

+Archain is a distributed, cryptographically verified permanent archive built on a cryptocurrency that aims to, for the first time, provide feasible data permanence.
+By leveraging our novel Blockweave datastructure, data is stored in a decentralised, peer-to-peer manner where miners are incentivised to store rare data.

 # Requirements

 In order to run the Archain server prototype and ADT, a recent (R20 and above)